iamvitalyo/Aphrodite-AGI/readme.txt

 by O our life stream in one forward path, our life is just runed cycle drawing in space.

+what if width of stick in nature is 1 then O or universe like binary but 1 what goes by circle and make 2 then 3 then 4 ....

 Good luck, and dont forget to click "Star" button!